PuttaSravankumarReddy/Verilog-Sudoku-Solver/README.md

 # Verilog-Sudoku-Solver

 Full house algorithm and Candidate line algorithm are written in verilog.
-In Candidate line naked single algorithm is used.
+In Candidate line, naked single algorithm is also used.